openkruise/kruise/docs/concepts/cloneset/README.md

 If maxSurge is set somewhere, cloneset-controller will create `maxSurge` number of Pods above the `replicas`, when it finds multiple active revisions of Pods which means the CloneSet is in the update stage.
-After all Pods have been updated to the latest revision, `maxSurge` number Pods will be deleted, and the number of Pods will be equal to the `replica` number.
+After all Pods except `partition` number have been updated to the latest revision, `maxSurge` number Pods will be deleted, and the number of Pods will be equal to the `replica` number.

 What's more, maxSurge is forbidden to use with `InPlaceOnly` policy.